PaulKinlan/paul.kinlan.me/content/2018-08-02-progressive-web-all-the-things.markdown

 specific use case - media, entertainment, publishing, utilities, commerce...

-If you tease apart the original definition of PWA, with the exception of 'installability' (see 'bag of carrots'), I don't think anyone could argue that if a developer improves their site in anyone of the points Alex referenced then users get a better experience, and when user's get a better experience they value the web more and more people have a meaningful engagement with the web and keep using the web.
+If you tease apart the original definition of PWA, with the exception of 'installability' (see 'bag of carrots'), I don't think anybody could argue that if a developer improves their site in any one of the points Alex referenced then users get a better experience, and when user's get a better experience they value the web more and more people have a meaningful engagement with the web and keep using the web.